 Long ago, in the 1990s, the project management world was held in the cold grip of Waterfall project management.
-Work could only move forward once one particular team finished their contribution, and everyone else has to wait idly until their turn came.
+Work could only move forward once one team finished their contribution, and everyone else had to wait idly until their turn came.

 Building software took years.
 Developers couldn’t adjust to changes in the market, so products were often outdated on arrival.

-A visualization of the process resembles a waterfall, and so the management technique got its name.
+A visualization of the process resembles a waterfall, so the management technique got its name.

-Agile prioritized, well, agility, and it equipped developers with a set of principles to respond to changes in the market.
+Agile prioritized agility, and it equipped developers with a set of principles to respond to changes in the market.

 The overarching idea was to eliminate bureaucracy and empower the developers to deliver more quickly and efficiently.

-Practically, this means breaking work into smaller, specific portions and distributing it across cross-functional teams.
-In order to facilitate speed, an allotment of work is to be done in sprints, or specific chunks of time.
+This means breaking work into smaller, specific portions and distributing it across cross-functional teams.
+Much work must be done in sprints or specific chunks of time to facilitate speed.

 Feedback from customers is gathered early and often.
 Unnecessary tasks are eliminated.
 Here's a visual:

 And it worked.
-The dark ages were over.
-Agile revolutionized how software products were developed, and in a relatively short period of time it’s become the dominant project management methodology.
+The Dark Ages were over.
+Agile revolutionized how software products were developed, and in a relatively short period, it’s become the dominant project management methodology.

 A competition of philosophies